 Association Type

-Prior to commencing Managed Object Conformance testing, the Service Provider or SOA/LSMS Vendor must supply the TMN Test Center with the configuration of the association to be used in connecting to the NPAC SMS.
-The NPAC SMS simulators currently support a single association per simulator instance.
-The type and functions (see 4.3.2 - systemType, and function) of the association used by the SUT must be communicated to the NeuStar Interoperability Testing Service Administrator via the Testing Registration Form depicted in Appendix A.
+Prior to commencing Managed Object Conformance testing, the Service Provider or SOA/LSMS Vendor must supply the Neustar Test Center with the configuration of the association to be used in connecting to the NPAC SMS.
+The NPAC SMS ITP Tool currently supports a single association per ITP Tool instance.
+The type and functions (see 4.3.2 - systemType, and function) of the association used by the SUT must be communicated to the Neustar Interoperability Testing Service Administrator via the Testing Registration Form depicted in Appendix A.

 Scope of Testing